vancesteven/PlanetProfile/README.md

 #### Developers
 1. Install all prerequisites below to a dedicated conda environment.
-Python 3.11 is required for developers.
+Python 3.11 or 3.12 is required for developers.
 If you are not yet using Python 3.11, upgrade before installing prerequisites.
 1. Clone this repository.
 1. Navigate to the top-level directory of the repository.